 Scope of the Journal

-From February 2015, copyright on an article published by Michael Joanna Publications is retained by the author(s).
+Copyright on an article published in International Journal of Medicine and Biomedical Research is retained by the author(s).
 Authors grant the publisher, Michael Joanna Publications, a license to publish the article and identify itself as the original publisher.

 Submission of Manuscript

-Manuscript(s) prepared according to the Journal's format should be submitted online via our user-friendly e-submission process on the Journal website, www.ijmbr.com, as a single file or alternatively submitted as e-mail attachment in .doc format to firstname.lastname@example.org
+Manuscript(s) must be prepared in accordance to the journal's format.
+Authors are advised to submit their manuscripts online via our user-friendly e-submission process as a single file.
+Alternatively, manuscripts may be submitted as e-mail attachment in Microsoft word format (.doc) to firstname.lastname@example.org

-The manuscript should be written in English with simple lay out (12 font size, Times New Roman with double line spacing).
+The manuscript should be written in English with 12 font size, Times New Roman with double line spacing.
 Manuscripts should be organized as follows:

-- Title (and a running title) with authors' names and affiliations, and corresponding author's e-mail address
+1. Title (and a running title) with authors' names, e-mail addresses and affiliations.
+The corresponding author should be indicated

-The title page should contain a brief title and reflect the content of the manuscript.
-Name(s) of author(s) and their affiliations be clearly stated.
+The title page should contain a brief title which reflects the content of the manuscript.
+Name(s) of author(s), their e-mail addresses and affiliations should be clearly stated.
 Authors' last names (surnames) with their initials should be written.
 Contact information for correspondence should be included (the name, full postal address, telephone number with country code, and email address).
-Abbreviations that are not universally acceptable should not be included in the title of the manuscript.
+Avoid using abbreviations that are not universally acceptable.
 A running title should also be included.

 The abstract should be informative and suitable to appear on its own.
-It should not exceed 250 words.
+It should not be more than 250 words.
 It should be subdivided into background, aim, methods, results, and conclusion(s).
 For case reports, it should be subdivided into background, aim, findings, and conclusion(s).

-About 4-6 keywords should be provided immediately after the abstract.
+Provide six keywords immediately after the abstract.
 Abbreviations should be avoided; however, standard abbreviations may be used, if appropriate.

 This should contain a background information and brief literature, statement of problem, justification of the study, and aim of the study.
 Previous studies should be appropriately cited.